Protect Yourself Against COVID with Exercise

 Cardiovascular System

-Exerkines released during exercise promote blood vessel growth and production which facilitates cardiac tissue repair while improving blood pressure and reducing risk of obesity, diabetes, and cardiovascular disease.
+Exerkines released during exercise promote blood vessel growth and production which facilitates cardiac tissue repair while improving blood pressure and reducing the risk of obesity, diabetes, and cardiovascular disease.

 Pulmonary System

 Exercise improves pulmonary function and its ability to deal with respiratory infections.
-The COVID 19 virus enters the body through the respiratory tract.
+The COVID-19 virus enters the body through the respiratory tract.
 Once inside the respiratory tract the virus multiplies and spreads.

 Improving aerobic capacity through exercise improves immune function in three ways: